trakt/script.trakt/README.md

 Automatically scrobble all TV episodes and movies you are watching to trakt.tv!
 Keep a comprehensive history of everything you've watched and be part of a global community of TV and movie enthusiasts.
 Sign up for a free account at http://trakt.tv and get a ton of features including:

 * automatically scrobble what you're watching
-* mobile apps for iPhone, iPad, Android, Windows Phone, Blackberry, and Symbian
+* [mobile apps](http://trakt.tv/downloads) for iPhone, iPad, Android, Windows Phone, Blackberry, and Symbian
 * share what you're watching (in real time) and rating to facebook, twitter, and tumblr
 * use watchlists so you don't forget to what to watch
 * track your media collections and impress your friends
-* create custom lists around any topics you choose
+* create custom [lists](http://trakt.tv/lists) around any topics you choose
 * easily track your TV show progress across all seasons and episodes
-* track your progress against industry lists such as the IMDb Top 250
+* track your progress against industry lists such as the [IMDb Top 250](http://trakt.tv/lists/imdb/top-250)
 * discover new shows and movies based on your viewing habits

 ###What can be scrobbled?

 This plugin will scrobble local media and most remote streaming content.
-Local content should be played in XBMC library mode and you should use TVDb (for tv shows) and TMDb (for movies) as your scrapers.
+Local content should be played in XBMC library mode and you should use [TVDb](http://thetvdb.com/) (for tv shows) and [TMDb](http://themoviedb.org) (for movies) as your scrapers.
 TV shows are identified using their TVDb ID.
-Movies are identified using the IMDB ID.
+Movies are identified using the IMDb ID.
 This helps trakt match up the correct show or movie regardless of the title and improves accuracy a lot.

 Remote streaming content will scrobble assuming the metadata is correctly set in XBMC.
 The various streaming plugins need to correctly identify TV episodes and movies with as much metadata as they can for trakt to know what you're watching.